re-data/re-data/docs/docs/re_cloud/integrations/pandas_profiling.md

 re_cloud upload pandas-profiling --name TEXT  --report-file TEXT

 Options:
+  --channel-name-or-id TEXT  The slack channel name to send the report
+                             uploaded message if a slack account is connected to the re_cloud account.
+It could be a channel name, channel id or member id.
---report-file TEXT  Pandas profiling file with html report  [required] --name TEXT         Name of the upload used for identification
+  --name TEXT                Name of the upload used for identification --config-dir TEXT          Path to the directory containing re_data.yml
+                             config file
+  --report-file TEXT         Pandas profiling file with html report
+                             [required]
+  --help                     Show this message and exit.
 ```

 For pandas profiling --report-file is required paramter. re_data will upload your docs in `uncommitted/data_docs/local_site/` path then.